Turf Care Under the Hot Sun

 2. Allow dormancy to happen.
 If you completely withhold water, plants will die.
 However, if you greatly reduce the amount of water applied, the turf plants will stay alive, but go dormant.
 Dormant grass plants don’t look very attractive, but beauty is not the current priority.
 In most cases you can water about one fourth to one third as much as you normally would and keep the plants alive in a dormant or semi-dormant state.
 Use empty tuna cans to measure the reduced amounts and compare them to normal amounts.

 3. Water for the correct length of time.
-I am frequently asked, “How long should I let my irrigation system run?”
+“How long should you let your irrigation system run?”
 This is a complicated question, as it is affected by water pressure, size of hose or pipe, wind speed, temperature, nozzle type and age of the system.
 The key element to strive for is to match the target area with the length of runtime to deliver the necessary amount.
 If you are trying to keep the crowns, rhizomes and stolons full of water, then water long enough to deliver about an eighth of an inch.
 If you are trying to soak the roots, then water until the bottom of the root zone is moist.
 You will need to probe the soil as described in strategy #1 to determine the moisture content of the soil.

 5. Reduce mowing frequency.
 The process of mowing creates openings in the ends of each grass blade, allowing them to lose water.
 This is important only at the beginning of a drought, because as time wears on, the reduced water rate encourages less growth, and thus less need for mowing.

 6. Sharpen the mower blade.
 Keeping the blade sharp will decrease the size of the openings made in each turf blade during mowing.
 Dull blades tend to rip and tear the grass blades, which create larger openings, and allow more moisture loss.